NakulSingh156/NakulSingh156.github.io/_posts/2026-06-22-coding-week-5.md

 To fix this and handle these cyclic correction loops elegantly, my primary task for next week is to implement **LangGraph**.
 This will make the entire system natively agentic and handle the cyclic routing between Node 3 and Node 4 seamlessly.

 I will also be rewriting the Node 4 prompt to be much stricter.
-I plan to add few-shot examples directly into the system prompt—feeding it this exact "Apple / releaseLocation" example—so it learns to never hallucinate or approve poorly matched predicates again.
+I plan to add few shot examples directly into the system prompt feeding it this exact "Apple / releaseLocation" example, so it learns to never hallucinate or approve poorly matched predicates again.
 Stay tuned!